nicksteinbauer/redbarncms/src/pages/what-we-do/resort-management.md

 prettytitle1: Resort
 prettytitle2: Management
 date: 2021-05-01T15:27:34.194Z
-description: "Red Barn staff is experienced in working on commercial site plans and site design.
-This experience transfers over to Resort Management with entrance drives, parking lots, site plans, stormwater management, and other site amenities. "
+description: Red Barn staff is experienced in working on commercial site plans and site design.
+This experience transfers over to Resort Management with entrance drives, parking lots, site plans, stormwater management, and other site amenities.
+These elements together allow for a cohesive site and pleasant experience.
 featuredpost: true
 featuredimage: /img/adobestock_5251225.jpg
 ---